debezium/debezium-examples/tutorial/README.md

 To use [Avro-style messages](http://debezium.io/docs/configuration/avro/) instead of JSON, Avro can be configured one of two ways, in the Kafka Connect worker configuration or in the connector configuration.
-Using Avro in conjunction with the service registry allows for much more compact messages.
+Using Avro in conjunction with the schema registry allows for much more compact messages.

 #### Kafka Connect Worker configuration